 2. Companies which do not rely on data :

-3. Companies can’t analyse the root cause:
+3. Companies can’t analyze the root cause:

 4. Collection of irrelevant data :

-Huge organization’s are using DDDM to increase their success and profitability (popular examples are Google, Amazon etc.)
+Huge organizations are using DDDM to increase their success and profitability (popular examples are Google, Amazon, etc.)

-Google is one of the massive and most rapidly growing organizations.
+Google is one of the most massive and rapidly growing organizations.
 The company's motto is to ensure all decisions are based on analytics and data.
-Google created People Analytics department to help the Human Resources make better decisions
+Google created the People Analytics department to help Human Resources make better decisions.
+This includes internal decisions through performance reports, reviews, and surveys.
+They even used a data-driven effort to award employees to boost employee morale and benefit the organization indirectly.

 The recommendations are based on the customer's past purchasing behavior, reviews after the purchase, the number of people viewed in and out, etc. They use something called key engagement metrics based on the clicks and customer footfall patterns.
-By integrating recommendations into every aspect of Amazon’s purchasing process the company has found that product recommendations, in fact, do drive sales and increase the bottom line.
+By integrating recommendations into every aspect of Amazon’s purchasing process, the company has found that product recommendations, in fact, do drive sales and increase the bottom line.